geonetwork/geonetwork-ui/docs/apps/datahub-sections-fields.md

 ### Linked records

-The section about linked records is displayed only when the record's ES indexation contains links of type `source` or `hassource` to other records.
+The section about linked records is displayed only when the record's ES indexation contains links of type `source`, `hassource`, `siblings` or `associated` to other records.

-These links are indexed when the underlying records contains lineage information:
+The `source` and `hassource` links are indexed when the underlying records contains lineage information:

 - iso 19139